manogenome/OpenPaleo/README.md

 All of the results of these steps are available within this [repository](https://github.com/Meta-Paleo/OpenPaleo/tree/master/Journal%20data).

+### Google Scholar

+While Unpaywall checks to see if legitimate versions have been made OA, researchers often also tend to share their articles in non-copyright compliant ways.
+Therefore, data will be cross-checked with Google Scholar to see whether articles are freely available, which versions are available, and through which services or platforms.

 ### Author survey

 These data will be supplemented by conducting an author survey, built in Google Forms.
 Suggestions for this survey will be supplemented using an open system through GitHub here.